ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbh_create_app.md

 In the `USBH_Config_HID.h`, `USBH_Config_MSC.h`, `USBH_Config_CDC.h`, or `USBH_Config_CustomClass.h` you can specify the
 number of concurrent USB Devices that the USB Host will support.
 This has an impact on the amount of memory that will be reserved in your application for the attachment of USB Devices.
-The \ref usbh_ref_example shows how to configure an USB Host to interact with different HID, MSC or CDC peripheral devices.
+The \ref usbh_examples shows how to configure an USB Host to interact with different HID, MSC or CDC peripheral devices.

 ## User Code Implementation {#USBH_User_Code_Implementation}